 How Can You Get Kids to Tell the Truth?

-One of the things that concerns most parents is to get their children to tell the truth–about their dreams, about where they went, what they spent their money on, who they went out with.
+One of the things that concerns most parents is to get their kids to tell the truth–about their dreams, about where they went, what they spent their money on, who they went out with.
 The list goes on.
-But let’s face it, at some point in our lives when we were young children, we used to lie to our parents, too, just to get our way and to avoid trouble.
+But let’s face it.
+At some point in our lives when we were young children, we used to lie to our parents, too, just to get our way and to avoid trouble.

 Praying for Our Children